Subaru-PFS/drp_doc/design/dataFlow.rst

 (see :ref:`calculateReferenceFlux`).
 An example command-line is::

-  calculateReferenceFlux.py /path/to/repo --calib /path/to/calib --rerun science --id visit=123 <operational arguments>
+  calculateReferenceFlux.py /path/to/repo --calib /path/to/calib --rerun science --id exp=123 <operational arguments>

 Now we can use the reference spectra to measure the flux calibration and apply it to the science targets (see :ref:`fluxCalibrate`).
-The result is wavelength-calibrated, flux-calibrated spectra from the visit.
+The result is wavelength-calibrated, flux-calibrated spectra from the exposure.
 An example command-line is::

-  fluxCalibrate.py /path/to/repo --calib /path/to/calib --rerun science --id visit=123 <operational arguments>
+  fluxCalibrate.py /path/to/repo --calib /path/to/calib --rerun science --id exp=123 <operational arguments>

-The final operation in the pipeline is to coadd spectra of the same object from multiple visits (see :ref:`coaddSpectra`).
+The final operation in the pipeline is to coadd spectra of the same object from multiple exposures (see :ref:`coaddSpectra`).
+This resamples and combines the spectra of each object from the separate arms of separate exposures.
 The result is wavelength-calibrated, flux-calibrated coadded spectra.
 An example command-line is::

-  coaddSpectra.py /path/to/repo --calib /path/to/calib --rerun science --id visit=123^234^345 <operational arguments>
+  coaddSpectra.py /path/to/repo --calib /path/to/calib --rerun science --id exp=123^234^345 <operational arguments>